-- Referral to counseling, medical, and/or other healthcare services - Referral to the Employee Assistance Program - Referral to community-based service providers - Visa and immigration assistance - Student financial aid counseling - Education to the community or community subgroup(s) - Altering campus housing assignment(s) - Altering work arrangements for employees or student-employees - Safety planning - Providing campus safety escorts - Providing transportation accommodations - Implementing mutual contact limitations (no contact orders) between the parties - Academic support, extensions of deadlines, or other course/program-related adjustments - Timely warnings - Class schedule modifications, withdrawals, or leaves of absence - Increased security and monitoring of certain areas of the campus - Any other actions deemed appropriate by the Title IX Coordinator
+- Referral to counseling, medical, and/or other healthcare services - Referral to the Employee Assistance Program - Referral to community-based service providers - Visa and immigration assistance - Student financial aid counseling - Education to the community or community subgroup(s) - Altering campus housing assignment(s) - Altering work arrangements for employees or student-employees - Safety planning - Providing campus safety escorts - Providing transportation accommodations - Implementing mutual contact limitations (no contact orders) between the parties - Academic support, extensions of deadlines, or other course/program-related adjustments instructions are not heeded, disciplinary action may be taken.

-In most instances, both the complainant and the respondent will be instructed to mutually avoid all contact with the other.
-Such a directive serves as notice to both parties that they must not have verbal, electronic, written, or third-party communication with one another.
-If these instructions are not heeded, disciplinary action may be taken.
 In addition, a party may seek an order of protection, "no-contact" order, restraining order, or similar order issued by a criminal, civil, or tribal court.
 If an individual obtains an order of protection from a court in lowa, the Title IX Coordinator should receive a copy to be aware of any limitations or restrictions and to develop a plan to abide by the court order.
 The University cannot enforce a violation of a court order but can assist an individual in contacting law enforcement to report a violation.
 If any terms of a court order are unclear in their application to the campus environment, it is up to the parties to seek clarification through the court - the University cannot render a legal opinion or give advice other than to develop a plan to reasonably prevent violations of the order.